oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 A Producer that needs to send OpenC2 Commands initiates a TCP connection to the Consumer.
 Once the TCP connection is created, a TLS session is initiated to authenticate the endpoints and provide connection confidentiality.
-The Producer can then issue OpenC2 Commands by sending HTTP requests using the POST method, with Consumer OpenC2 responses returned in the HTTP response.
+The Producer can then issue OpenC2 Commands by sending HTTP requests using the POST method, with Consumer OpenC2 Responses returned in the HTTP response.

 ![no alt title](./images/image_2.png)